radhan055/TestGit/README.md

 # TestGit
-Thins is testing for git
+This is testing for git